-Must See and Best things to do in Marrakech
+Must See and Best experiences & things to do in Marrakech

 The heart of Marrakech lies in its historic city center – The Medina, now a UNESCO World Heritage site.
 For centuries, the medina acted as a political and economic hub.
 Royals resided here, international trade took place here and the influence radiated throughout the Middle East from here.
 Walking through the many narrow alleyways of this 11th-century maze, life still seems the same in Marrakech in many ways.

 You will catch a whiff of the fresh bread baking in the morning when people bring their dough to be baked in the bakery, there are small shops selling everything from produce to rugs, shoes and mass-made trinkets.
 Kids hurry past little trolleys the transport the luggage of tourists since the cars can’t make it inside these narrow streets.